Achieve Your New Year Health Goals

 Simple New Year’s Goals Can Lead to Big Life Changes

-Why even bother with a healthy New Year’s resolution?
+Why Bother with a Healthy New Year’s Resolution?

-If you’ve never gone to the gym or meditated before, your new habit probably won’t last long, right?
-No way!
+If you’ve never gone to the gym or meditated before, it might seem like your new habit won’t last long, right?
+Think again!

 Have you ever heard the saying, “Old habits die hard”?
-It’s true, but the flip side is also true: New, good habits, once established, stick around for life.
+It’s true, but the flip side is also true: new, healthy habits, once formed, can stick around for life.

-Think of building a habit like planting a tree.
-It takes time and consistent effort at the start, but once it takes root, it’s there to stay.
-The difference is that it takes far less time to form a habit than it does to grow a tree.
-It only takes about 10 weeks for your goal to become a habit [1].
+Building a new habit is like planting a tree.
+It requires time and consistent effort at the start, but once it takes root, it’s there to stay.
+The best part?
+It doesn’t take as long to form a habit as it does to grow a tree.
+Studies show that it typically takes about 10 weeks to turn a goal into a consistent habit [1].

-Imagine what the rest of your life would look like if you succeeded in forming a healthy goal just once every few years.
+Now, imagine what your life could look like if you succeeded in forming a healthy goal just once every few years.
+Whether it’s improving your diet, enhancing your fitness, or learning new skills, each habit you build can create lasting change in your life.

-But you still need to choose goals that are relevant to your lifestyle and your schedule.
+The key is to choose goals that align with your lifestyle and fit into your schedule.

 Try These Achievable Wellness Goals

-Turning New Year’s resolutions into habits is not about setting general goals—such as losing 50 lbs or learning French.
-It’s about committing to simple changes to your lifestyle that lead to the outcomes you want—such as eating more veggies or doing a Duolingo lesson each day.
+Turning New Year’s resolutions into lasting habits isn’t about setting broad goals—like losing 50 lbs or learning a new language.
+It’s about committing to simple, consistent changes in your lifestyle that can gradually lead to the results you want, like incorporating more vegetables into your diet or practicing a language lesson each day.

-When it comes to your health, small actions can add up to major benefits.
-We recommend choosing a physical goal and a mental goal for the new year.
-Here are a few that anyone can achieve—and enjoy.
+When it comes to your health, even small actions can lead to meaningful benefits over time.
+We suggest focusing on one physical goal and one mental goal for the new year.
+Here are a few achievable and enjoyable goals to consider:

 Eat a Piece of Fruit Every Day

 Make it a goal to eat at least one piece of fruit each day.
-Fruits are nature’s treats, and they’re a lot easier to eat than veggies.
-Plus, they can help curb cravings for unhealthy sweets like candy and soda.
+Fruits are nature’s tasty options, and they’re often easier to enjoy than vegetables.
+Plus, they can help satisfy your cravings for sweet treats, potentially reducing your desire for sugary snacks.

-To achieve this goal, simply update your shopping list and set a daily fruit alarm on your phone.
-Variety is also important, so try different fruits each day to enjoy a spectrum of flavors and health benefits.
+To achieve this goal, consider updating your shopping list and setting a daily reminder on your phone.
+Variety is key, so try to incorporate different fruits into your routine each day to enjoy a wide range of flavors and nutritional benefits.

 Take a Daily 30 Minute Walk

-It’s tough to go to the gym every day, especially in the winter.
-Taking a daily 30-minute walk is much more doable—and you don’t need a membership!
+It can be challenging to hit the gym every day, especially in the winter.
+A daily 30-minute walk, however, is much more manageable—and you don’t need a membership!

-Walking is a fantastic way to get your body moving without the intensity of a high-impact workout.
-It’s great for your heart and helps clear your mind.
+Walking is a simple yet effective way to get your body moving without the intensity of high-impact workouts.
+It’s also great for supporting heart health and offering a mental break.

 Take a Daily Multivitamin